 What's Causing the Rise of Revenue Operations?

-The way customers purchase products has changed.
+Partially, this is due to the way customers purchase products has changed.
 They’re conducting their own research well before a salesperson even reaches them.
-Plus, subscription-based business models mean what happens after the sales is just as important as what happens before.
+Plus, subscription-based business models mean what happens after the sale is just as important as what happens before.

-This means teams responsible for driving revenue — sales, marketing, and customer success — must be aligned throughout the entire funnel if they want to succeed.
+This means teams responsible for driving revenue—sales, marketing, customer success, and account management—must be aligned throughout the entire funnel if they want to succeed.

 Historically, alignment has proved elusive and challenging.
 But that’s all changing.
-Here are four reasons we’re seeing a rise in Revenue Operations right now (hint: it’s about people, data and processes mentioned above).
+Here are four reasons we’re seeing a rise in RevOps teams right now (hint: it’s about people, data and processes mentioned above).

 The New Normal for Go-To-Market Teams

-In the past, sales, marketing and customer success teams have relied on separate tech stacks and systems (CRM, spreadsheets, business intelligence, marketing automation) leading to big disconnects in data.
+In the past, sales teams, marketing teams, and customer success teams have relied on separate tech stacks and systems (CRM, spreadsheets, business intelligence, marketing automation) leading to big disconnects in data.
 That disconnection results in teams bringing their own reports to the table, wasting time trying to validate and compare data, and ultimately the inability to make informed and accurate decisions.

 But it doesn’t have to be that way.

-Revenue Operations is fast emerging as a solution to the traditionally siloed team structure, where teams move away from wasted time, finger pointing, inaccurate forecasts and a lone wolf mentality to data-driven collaboration, full funnel accountability, predictable business growth and faster sales cycles.
+The Revenue Operations movement is here—the next evolution of the traditionally siloed team structure, where teams move away from wasted time, finger pointing, inaccurate forecasts and a lone wolf mentality to data-driven collaboration, transparency and execution rigor, predictable business growth, and faster sales cycles.

 The Benefits of Revenue Operations